The second outing of Words on the Waves Writers Festival will take place May 31 – June 5, 2023.

 The seating is General Admission and is not allocated.

-There are wheelchair accessible seats in each venue.
-Should these sell out, please contact us on firstname.lastname@example.org and we will try to allocate more.
+There are wheelchair accessible areas in each venue.
+Please contact us on firstname.lastname@example.org and we will try to assist you.

-If you have any accessibility needs (i.e. aisle seats), please keep these in mind when purchasing.
+If you have any accessibility needs (i.e. aisle seats, space for a wheel chair etc.), please keep these in mind when purchasing and add a note in the comment box when purchasing so that we can make sure to meet your needs as best we can.
 On the day, Festival volunteers will be happy to assist you where possible.

 How do I get to the festival?